Contact:Jennifer Burns, 657-2293

 Access the appropriate state department of education web page, print out, and complete the required licensure application documents.

-Elementary license candidates must take the Praxis II exam #0014/5014, Elementary Education: Content Knowledge prior to licensure.
-The minimum score accepted for a licensure recommendation is 154.
-Many Secondary and K-12 teaching majors and minors require a Praxis II subject (content) exam prior to licensure and the established Montana score requirement(s) must be met for a licensure recommendation.
-Elementary and Secondary and K-12 major candidates are required to pass the Praxis exam in both the teaching major(s) and teaching minor(s) before a licensure recommendation is made.
+Elementary education candidates and most Secondary and K-12 teaching majors and minors require a Praxis Subject Assessments (formerly Praxis II Tests) subject (content) exam prior to licensure.
+The established Montana score requirement(s) must be met for a licensure recommendation to the Montana Office of Public Instruction or any other state’s licensure unit.
+Elementary and Secondary and K-12 major candidates are required to obtain a qualifying score on the Praxis exam in both the teaching major(s) and teaching minor(s) before a licensure recommendation is made.

 The COE Licensure Official will process out-of-state applications.
 Access (via the state’s department of education web page) the necessary documents.
-Once the documents have been printed and completed, submit the page(s) that require the MSU Billings seal and signatures to COE Room 278.
+Once the documents have been printed and completed, submit the page(s) that require the MSU Billings seal and/or signatures to COE Room 262 or mail to Jennifer Burns, Licensure Officer.

 Most states require the candidate to mail all applicable papers and documentation in one complete package.